 I could not sleep last night.
 At 2:50 am, the hour of deepest sleep, I woke up when an intruding mosquito buzzed in my ear.
 I went to the bathroom, came back, drank some water, and lied down.
 I was drowsy and it hurt to keep my eyes open.
 But the first step to sleep was killing the mosquito.
 After many desperate attempts, I took its life away.

 Meanwhile, the brain kept at its activity.
-The ideas of my mother about me encroached me from all directions.
-If I think about me the way she does, I start believing that my life is doomed.
-Then I judged the nooks and corners of my romantic relationship.
+The ideas of my mother about me (unmarried, jobless, etc) encroached me from all directions.
+If I think about me the way she does, I feel that my life is doomed.
+Then I judged the nooks and corners of my relationships.

 As I started falling asleep, another mosquito buzzed in my ear.
 This was a tough one.
 I waggled my arms and slapped myself many times but he did not buzz.
 That is ironic.
 He buzzed and buzzed but did not die.
 I turned on the flashlight of my phone hoping that he would close up on the beam of light but he was smarter than I thought; he silenced into some hidden corner.

 Whenever I started falling asleep, he reappeared and buzzed in my ear.
 I jumped out of bed.
 This happened many times for about an hour until he gave up.
 I think I killed him because the last time I got up, a dead mosquito lay next to my pillow.

 I was happy, conditions applied.
 The negative thoughts in the wee hours of the night in a drowsy state of mind and worries of work and buzzing mosquitoes had become a nightmare.
 The emotional saga clouded me and I could not see the clear sky of a dreamy night anymore.
 Hunger pangs rolled up in my stomach.
 The worst had hit me.